AVAnnotate/documentation/README.md

 Jim Kuhn, Associate Director, Harry Ransom Center, UT Austin Stephen Naron, Director of the Fortunoff Video Archive for Holocaust Testimonies, Yale Libraries

-## Advisory Board
-Aaron Choate, Director of Digital Strategies, University of Texas at Austin Libraries Jason Camlot, Professor and University Research Chair in Literature and Sound Studies, Concordia University, Montreal; PI, SpokenWeb Research Program
-Jon Dunn, Assistant Dean for Library Technologies at Indiana University, Co-Chair, IIIF A/V Technical Specification Group; Director of Avalon Media System
-Jennifer Guiliano, University of Indiana University – Purdue University Indianapolis and Director, Humanities Intensive Learning and Training – HILT
-Virginia Millington, Archivist, StoryCorps

 ## Support:
-AWE has been generously funded by the Andrew W. Mellon Foundation
+AVAnnotate has been generously funded by the Andrew W. Mellon Foundation